top of page

 Note: Be sure to scroll to the end for additional video and images

-If there was one point about which I was certain as I loaded my Ram 1500 crew cab truck and began driving from Virginia to Newfoundland, it was my conviction to not be stuck again with the “ugly stick,” a simultaneously hideous and hilarious troll-like creature on a broom stick.
-Sleeping with the stick is the final night reward for the moose hunter who gets skunked.
+One thing I pledged to myself as I loaded my Ram 1500 crew cab truck and began driving from Virginia to Newfoundland was that I would not be stuck again with the “ugly stick,” a simultaneously hideous and hilarious troll-like creature on a broom stick.
+Sleeping with the stick is the final night reward for the moose hunter who gets skunked at this particular camp.

-My hunt with Arluk Outfitters in mid-September 2019 saw me return home mooseless, the only guy in camp who didn’t fill a tag.
-There was an opportunity on a young bull the second day – the only nice weather day of the seven-day hunt, as it turned out – but my guide Tony Caines rightfully recommended passing.
-The day before our hunting group arrived, he had spotted a huge bull in the area we were hunting.
-It turned out that the young bull would be the only chance I’d get.
+My mid-September 2019 hunt with Arluk Outfitters saw me return home mooseless, the only guy in camp who didn’t fill a tag.
+I had an opportunity on a young bull the second day – the only nice weather day of the seven-day hunt, as it turned out – but my guide Tony Caines rightfully recommended passing.
+The day before our hunting group arrived, Tony spotted a huge bull in the area we were hunting.
+You'd never get a chance at that trophy if you killed a yearling.
+But, it turned out that the young bull would be the only chance I’d get thanks to the weather.
 The rest of the week alternated between windy, rainy gales, dense fog and miserable hunting.

-Redemption beckoned for 2021.
+Redemption beckoned in 2021.
 I’d be sharing camp with Iowan Steve Skold, a past president of Safari Club International and his wife Sue.
-We were stoked to see the weather forecast.
-Incredibly good weather, by Newfoundland standards, was expected.
+We were stoked to see the weather forecast, which was incredibly good by Newfoundland standards.

 Caines, Arluk’s head guide at the St. Paul’s Pond camp, said Newfoundland moose typically begin exhibiting rutting behavior around September 20, which often coincides with the second week of the season.
-Activity can be intense for the next couple weeks.
-By the last week of the five-week season in mid-October, the rut has largely ended.
-Skold and I were booked in for the fourth week, a week known for producing big bulls.
-Visibility can improve a lot between the start of the season and the fourth week as leaves drop from trees and shrubs.
+Activity can be intense for the next couple of weeks.
+By the end of the five-week season in mid-October, the rut has largely ended.
+Skold and I booked for the fourth week, a week known for producing big bulls.
+Visibility improves a lot between the start of the season and the fourth week as leaves drop from trees and shrubs.

-Arluk moves hunters into camps with helicopters.
-The camps are interspersed along the edge of the Long Range Mountains just north of Gros Morne National Park.
-I drove from Virginia, spending a night in Nova Scotia and then making the overnight crossing to Newfoundland from North Sydney to Port Aux Basques, Newfoundland, aboard the massive Marine Atlantic ferries.
-Hunters stay at a motel in Deer Lake the evening before flying in.
-The Skolds and I boarded the helicopter with anticipation.
-It was their first trip to Newfoundland, but for me it offered a chance at redemption.
+Arluk uses helicopters to move hunters into camps interspersed along the edge of the Long Range Mountains just north of Gros Morne National Park.
+I drove from Virginia, spending a night in Nova Scotia and then making the overnight crossing from North Sydney to Port Aux Basques, Newfoundland, aboard the massive Marine Atlantic ferries.
+Hunters stay at a motel in Deer Lake the evening before flying to camp.
+We boarded our helicopter with anticipation.
+It was the Skold's first trip to Newfoundland, but for me it offered a chance at redemption.
 I’d again hunt with Tony while Steve would accompany Sherman Caines, a third generation guide whose grandfather built the original hunting lodge at the pond.

 A 15-Minute Hunt!

-The Northern Long Range sub-region of Newfoundland’s Great Northern Peninsula, the area where Arluk Outfitters operates, has more rugged terrain than seen in many areas of the island.
-The scenic "Viking Trail" runs along the western edge of the peninsula.
-The base camp at St. Paul’s Pond where we hunted is at an elevation of 440 meters, although some stands positioned high above the pond are several hundred feet higher, offering expansive views across countless mossy peat bogs, highland meadows, and slopes and valleys featuring thick stands of tuckamore, dominated by stunted black spruce and occasional patches of balsam fir.
+The Northern Long Range sub-region of Newfoundland’s Great Northern Peninsula, the area where Arluk Outfitters operates, has rugged terrain.
+The scenic "Viking Trail" runs along the peninsula's western edge.
+The St. Paul’s Pond base camp where we hunted is at an elevation of 1,440 feet, although some stands positioned high above the pond are several hundred feet higher and offer expansive views across countless mossy peat bogs, highland meadows, and slopes and valleys.
+Thick stands of tuckamore, dominated by stunted black spruce and occasional patches of balsam fir, punctuate the landscape.

-Morning arrived.
+Morning of Day 1 arrived.
 A gentle weather system swirled, bringing light rain and drizzle every 30 minutes.
-Tony and I opened our hunt in a familiar spot – one of his favorite locations on high ground south of the pond.
-It’s a bit of a sweat getting to the location, but pays off with views for miles, including a gorgeous valley feeding into the national park.
-Tony called in an impressive bull to that very location during the first week of the season.
-A hand-built rock shelter built around a moss-covered boulder that serves as a seat is the focal point.
+Tony and I began our hunt in a familiar spot – one of his favorite locations on high ground south of the pond.
+It’s a bit of a sweat getting there, but pays off with views for miles, including a gorgeous valley feeding into the national park.
+Tony called an impressive bull to that very location during the season's first week.
+A rock shelter, hand-built around a moss-covered boulder that serves as a seat, is the focal point.
 This spot was so revered by a longtime hunter that a granite memorial to him was placed there after he died.

-The moose was a big-paddled 18-pointer with a 44-inch spread, a fine Newfoundland trophy animal and, amazingly somewhat like the moose Simpson had taken there two years prior.
+The moose was a big-paddled 18-pointer with a 44-inch spread, a fine Newfoundland trophy animal and, amazingly, similar to the moose Simpson took two years prior.
 “It all happened so fast; I really didn’t know what to think,” Steve said.

 “The two moose (Skold's and Simpson's) fell within 50 yards of each other,” Sherm later shared.